 Lay out markers, colored pencils, and crayons.
 Remind students that this should be fun but they should be focused on showing what they learned about their climate zone.

 After students create their own anchor charts and/or posters, have them participate in a gallery walk.
 Hang the posters up around the classroom, give students a few sticky notes, and circulate around the class.
 Students should write something positive on a sticky note for each poster they visit.
 Sometimes, we can do all of this in one class period, but you could easily stretch it over two class periods.
+This activity not only teaches about different climates but also promotes critical thinking and collaboration.

 Climate Zones Exit Slip Question Ideas: